Outscale Deployment

 Keypair

-- Should you not already have a key ready, click on Create a new keypair and download it.
+- If you don't already have a ssh key ready, click on Create a new keypair and download it.
+If you clicked and downloaded the ssh then this key should be used to connect with VM using ssh.

 User Data / Cloud-init